vanprime/bulkAddSubtasks/README.md

    <img src="./docs/images/chrome-pin-extension.png" width="300">

 5. On a\* page showing a detail view of the issue you want to add the subtasks to, klick on the extension icon.
 A div with an input field and a button will appear.
 Insert all the subtask summaries you want to add, seperated by ;
-   Klick the button and the upload will trigger.
+   Click the button and the upload will trigger.
 The page will refresh and your new subtasks should be visible.
-Ocassionally the new Sub-Tasks are not present in the refresh because the server is too slow.
-In that case you have to manually refresh, or just move to the next issue.
+Ocassionally, the new Sub-Tasks are not shown after the refresh, because the server is too slow.
+In that case you have to manually refresh again, or just move to the next issue.
 If the refresh was triggered, the Sub-Tasks have been created.

 # auth

 Auth is handled by your session.
-The JIRA API relies on browser-based authentication (like cookies or session tokens) for requests originating from the same domain.
-When the extension's script makes a fetch request to the JIRA API from a page on the same domain, it automatically includes these credentials, thanks to the browser's same-origin policy.
+The jira API relies on browser-based authentication (like cookies or session tokens) for requests originating from the same domain.
+When the extension's script makes a fetch request to the jira API from a page on the same domain, it automatically includes these credentials, thanks to the browser's same-origin policy.

 # To do

-- fix page refresh not fetching (all) new sub-tasks
-- adjust container styling based on rendered page
 - trigger on page load instead of button click (20 Storypoints ez)
-- add extension configuration to manually add target URL instead of relying on manifest.json matcher
+- add extension configuration to enable it for jira instances with a weird name